paylogic/developer.paylogic.com/content/articles/settei.rst

 =============

-After :code:`settei` package is installed, we can use it to get config settings for the applications that we have already defined.
+After :code:`settei` package is installed, we can use it to get config settings for the groups that we have already defined.
 Note that in :code:`get_config` function we specify the application name and not the group name.
-For example, if we want to load settings for the application :code:`frontoffice` and we have defined a group of environments with the name :code:`settings_frontoffice`, then in the :code:`get_config` function we just use the name of the application, which in this case is :code:`frontoffice`.
+For example, if we want to load settings for the application :code:`application1` and we have defined a group of environments with the name :code:`settings_application1`, then in the :code:`get_config` function we just use the name of the application, which in this case is :code:`application1`.

 .. code-block:: python

     from settei import get_config

-    # get config settings for 'frontoffice' application and 'local' environment
+    # get config settings for 'applicaion1' application and 'local' environment
-    config = get_config('frontoffice', 'local')
+    config = get_config('application1', 'local')

-    # get config settings for 'backoffice' application and 'local' environment
+    # get config settings for 'application2' application and 'local' environment
-    config = get_config('backoffice', 'local')
+    config = get_config('application2', 'local')

     # now you can use it as you want
     DEBUG = config['DEBUG']